Instance vs. Semantic Segmentation: What Are the Key Differences?

 Computer vision applications are endless.
-From self-driving vehicles to robust facial recognition software, computer vision is one of the hottest subfields of AI at the moment.
+The field of computer vision implementation is from self-driving vehicles to robust facial recognition software.
+Computer vision is one of the hottest subfields of AI at the moment.
 But human vision has proven itself as a uniquely challenging gift to bestow on machines.

-The objective of any computer vision project is to develop an algorithm that detects objects.
-But that’s not enough — object detection must be accurate.
-Otherwise, autonomous vehicles and unmanned drones would pose an unquestionable danger to the public.
+The objective of any computer vision models is to develop an algorithm of image detection.
+But that’s not enough — type of image annotation must give high level accuracy.
+Otherwise, autonomous vehicles and unmanned drones would pose a danger to the public.

-Environment analysis relies on image and video segmentation.
+Environment analysis relies on video and image segmentation in image processing.
 In a nutshell, segmentation uses a “divide and conquer” strategy to process visual input.

 Two types of image segmentation exist: